Journeys & Experiences

 A Breezy Walk Down to the Coastline and Enjoy the Pacific Chills!

 As mentioned earlier, there’s a wooden track that leads to the farthest coast of Cape Schanck and it’s one of the most picturesque spots I’ve ever seen!
-There were turns where it felt like there’s no road ahead and I’ll have to jump straight into the ocean!
+There were turns where it felt like there was no road ahead and I’ll have to jump straight into the ocean!
 The chilled Pacific winds numbed our senses now and then, but the gorgeous views of the lighthouse and the shoreline kept us going!

-Once we reached the end of the track, there were 2 paths, one leading to a tiny rocky shore, which was washed by fierce waves and another, a comparatively broader shore, where there were several small pools, sheltering the marine life and letting snails, mollusks, seaweeds, planktons, and shellfish live at peace!
+Once we reached the end of the track, there were 2 paths, one leading to a tiny rocky shore, which was washed by fierce waves, and another, a comparatively broader shore, where there were several small pools, sheltering the marine life and letting snails, mollusks, seaweeds, planktons, and shellfish live at peace!

 While there were a couple of people on the broad beach, there were none on the other side!
 Hence, I chose to explore the rocky shore first, and as I went closer, the waves splashed on me, leaving me semi-drenched!
-Blocked by cliffs on both sides, the turquoise waters with their frothy waves seemed dancing with all their glory, breaking with pride on the shores.
+Blocked by cliffs on both sides, the turquoise waters with their frothy waves seemed to dance with all their glory, breaking with pride on the shores.
 Time seemed to have paused, and I had no clue that it was already quite late before the kind uncle came to call me!

 Later, we walked to the other side, where I dipped my feet on a pool created by the erosion on the rocks, and took a closer look at the life blooming there!
 The Pacific winds blowing on my face and the calm waters soothing my senses felt like the best things in the world.